mplanchard/speedy/posts/rss-feed.md

 I might as well make it myself rather than going with some third-party service.

+As always, you can follow along with actual code changes on my [GitHub].
+Almost all of the work for this post is in [this commit](https://github.com/mplanchard/speedy/commit/183ebad6c95867e35a89e25896075adf23adb9e1)
+(note that a fair bit of it is static HTML, because I check in the artifacts for this blog).

 ## RSS or Atom

 One very quickly learns that there are two competing specifications in the